sesam-io/sesam-mysql-to-mongodb-example/README.md

 Edit the file `sesam/secrets.json` and replace the IP in `mysql-host` with the one you got for from the previous command.
-Do the same with file `sesam/system-mongodb-orders.json` and the `mongodb-url`.
+Do the same with file `sesam/system-mongodb-orders.json` and `mongodb-url`.

 We can now add the secrets in the Sesam secret storage.